CloudSentrySystems/Documentation/Team_Documents/Project_Guidelines.md

-# Ops 301 Final Project Guidelines
+# Ops 401 MidTerm Project Guidelines

+## Team Members

+Raphael
+Dustin
+Marcelo
+Jonathan
+Robert

 ## Scenario & Problem Domain

-You team is tasked with updating the core IT infrastructure of a recent client company acquisition.
-This young, innovative startup aligns well with the mission of the client company; unfortunately, its IT systems are not yet integrated into the corporate domain and cloud infrastructure.

-Your team has been assigned to prototype the process of integrating these new companies.
-You will need to set up a VPC and Windows Server in AWS to represent existing Globex infrastructure, then practice the process of adding and organizing the new employees in Active Directory, securely connecting the acquisition's office network to the VPC, connecting local endpoints to the domain, and configuring a captive portal on a local router authenticate using Active Directory.

-Remember, the purpose of this project is to **demonstrate a repeatable, efficient system** for integrating new acquisitions, not just to show off the technology itself.

-Your instructor will play the role of the operations manager who has tasked you with this project, and will send you a detailed list of technical requirements.
+Your team has been contracted to improve the cybersecurity processes and systems for a client company, focusing on logging, monitoring and detection of adversarial activity on cloud infrastructure.

+## Project Requirements

+For this project, your client has requested a demonstration of how you'll be able to protect their cloud infrastructure.
+You'll need to implement the following in AWS Cloud to demonstrate how you'll secure the AWS environment:

+* **IAM**

+  * Proper IAM best practices must be implemented for the root account

+  * Proper IAM for all team members must be implemented using AWS best practices

+* **Server Hardening and Data Protection**

+  * CIS-compliant Windows Server DC hosted on a private subnet of a VPC and accessible only via VPN tunneling

+    * Data needs to be encrypted at rest and encrypted in transit

+    * Deploy Sysmon to generate security-relevant system logs

+  * CIS-compliant Data Server

+    * Linux server instance containing PII and PCI data

+    * Data needs to be encrypted at rest and in transit

+* **SIEM / Log aggregation system**

+  * Splunk, CloudWatch, Elastic Stack

+  * Configured to ingest event logs in real time from key assets including EC2 instances

+  * Show an attack TTP, attack must incorporate a Python script using a new library you have not worked with yet.

+  * The attack should trigger an event that gets ingested by the SIEM solution

+* **Cloud Monitoring**

+  * Capture traffic for the client to demonstrate how the attack TTPs would be detected in the AWS Cloud using VPC Flow Logs and any additional automation necessary

+  * An AWS Lambda function triggering a relevant response to a detected threat (this fulfills the requirement for a shell script)

+  * Monitor for threat activity in your AWS environment

+  * Monitor Security Logs for failed SSH attempts on your instances

+* **Novelty**

+  * Challenge yourselves to implement a novel tool, system, or technique that was not demonstrated or performed during lab time in term 1 of your Ops 401 class.

 ## Assignments & Deliverables

 Keep an eye on Canvas for assignments due this week.

-- Remember to complete nightly Project Report assignments.
+* Remember to complete nightly Project Report assignments.
 These assignments are easy to forget as you get swept up in interesting project subject matter.

-- Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in your Project Prep assignments.
+* Necessities such as team agreement (conflict resolution, etc.) and project plan will be created in your Project Prep assignments.
 Instructor approval is required before progressing to the next Project Prep assignment.

-- You will need to submit a preliminary link to your deliverables for instructor review on day 3 of project week.
-- You will need to give give a practice presentation for your instructor on day 4 or project week (your instructors will schedule this).
-Make this as close as possible to how you plan to present on day 5 -- try not to break character, give assides or explanations, or engage in crosstalk.
-- By demo day, you'll need these deliverables assembled:
+* By demo day, you'll need these deliverables assembled:

-  - Demo day slide deck
+  * Demo day slide deck

-  - Project report
+  * Project report

-  - Project plan
+  * Project plan

-  - GitHub repo
+  * GitHub repo

-  - Google drive docs (if used)
+  * Google drive docs (if used)

-- Track your individual contributions throughout the project so that you can easily submit your individual contributions writeup on demo day for grading.
+* Track your individual contributions throughout the project so that you can easily submit your individual contributions writeup on demo day for grading.

 ## Standup

-Every day, the instructional team with circulate to your group for a formal "Standup Meeting".
+Every day, the instructional team will circulate to your group for a formal "Standup Meeting".
 Standup should take approximately 10 minutes per team.
 Some instructors will opt for a "retro" later in the day to review how things went.

-> Standups give the instructional team insight into the current status of your project and the progress the team hopes to make each day.
+Standups give the instructional team insight into the current status of your project and the progress the team hopes to make each day.

-During standup, each team member will address these three points:
+During stand up, each team member will address these three points:

-  1. What you individually accomplished yesterday
+* What you individually accomplished yesterday

-  1. What you individually plan to accomplish today
+* What you individually plan to accomplish today

-  1. Anything that is blocking you from making progress
+* Anything that is blocking you from making progress

 ## Presentation Prep